cjdd3b/j4462/python-basics/python-basics.md

     print "Wow, that's a big number!"
 ```

 There's a lot to unpack here, but first take note of the indentation.
 It helps sometimes to think of your program as taking place on different levels.
-In this case, the main level of our program (the one that isn't indented) has us declaring the variable ```number = 10``` and setting up our if condition (```if number > 5```).
+In this case, the main level of our program (the one that isn't indented) has us declaring the variable ```number = 10``` and setting up our if condition (```if number > 5:```).
 The second level of our program executes only on the condition that our if statement is true.
 Therefore, because it depends on that if statement, it is indented **four spaces** underneath that statement.

+If you look closely, there's a small detail that can help you remember when a program moves from one level to another: namely, the presence of a colon.
+When we declare an if statement, we **always end that line with a colon**.
+The colon is our way of telling Python that it should start another level in the program, and everything on that level must be indented accordingly.

 If we wanted to continue our program, we could do something like this: